EPFL-LCSB/geek/README.rst

 Requirements
 ------------

 **This module was developed in Python 3.5, and it is recommended to run Python 3.5

+This module requires as working installation of openbread.

 Setup